-There's a small section of one of my permaculture designs at the top of the one page summary that you'll find in the program notes.
+There's a small section of one of my permaculture designs at the top of the one-page summary.
 That design contains at least two errors.

 Can you spot them?
 One is quite clear from the material above.
 Unfortunately, the client required it despite my strenuous warnings.
 The other is subtle, and has to do with following the design sequence above only once.
 This was a student project, so I didn't catch the error at first, although it would have been glaringly obvious and easily fixed with one more pass through the design sequence or at the construction stage.

-Uncovering and fixing errors in multiple iterations is normal because, as I discussed in Episode Five, design doesn't happen all at once, but instead, it happens through many iterations.
+Uncovering and fixing errors in multiple iterations is normal because, as I discussed in Episode 5, design doesn't happen all at once, but instead, it happens through many iterations.

-But if you look at the reference design from today's show notes, you'll notice that Edenicity does use permaculture Zones, and its Bicycle Transportation System stacks the functions of transportation for both bikes and emergency vehicles as well as solar energy.
+But if you look at the Reference Design, you'll notice that Edenicity does use permaculture Zones, and its bicycle transportation system stacks the functions of transportation for both bikes and emergency vehicles as well as solar energy.
 It should use all of the other things we talked about today.
 But those will depend on the sites chosen for development.
 So for now, I've left them in boxy schematic form.